MaaSTaaR/539kernel-book/Chapter 3: x86 Operating Modes, Segmentation and Interrupts.md

 When we say *physical* we mean the actual hardware, that is when the hardware of the main memory (RAM) size is `1MB` then the physical address space of the machine is up to `1MB`.
 On the other hand, when we say *logical* that means it doesn't necessarily represents or obeys the way the actual hardware works, instead it is a hypothetical way of something that doesn't exist in the real world (the hardware).
 To make the *logical* view of anything works, it should be mapped into the real *physical* view, that is, it should be somehow translated for the physical hardware, this mapping is handled by the software or sometimes special parts of the hardware.

-Now, for the following discussion, let me remind you the the memory address is just a numerical value, it is just a number.
-When I discuss the memory address as a mere number I call it *memory address value* or *the value of memory address*, while the term *memory address* keeps that same meaning, which is a number that refers to a specific location (cell) in the main memory.
+Now, for the following discussion, let me remind you that the memory address is just a numerical value, it is just a number.
+When I discuss the memory address as a mere number I call it *memory address value* or *the value of memory address*, while the term *memory address* keeps its meaning, which is a number that refers to a specific location (cell) in the main memory.

 The values of memory addresses are used by the processor all the time to perform its job, and when it is executing some instructions that involve the main memory (e.g. reading a content from some memory location), the related values of memory addresses are stored temporarily on the registers of the processor, due to that, the length of a memory address value is bounded to the size of the processor's registers, so, in `32-bit` environments, where the size of the registers is usually `32-bit`, the length of the memory address value is **always** `32 bits`, Why am I stressing "always" here? because even if less than `32 bits` it is enough to represent the memory address value, it will be represented in `32 bits` though, for example, assume the memory address value `1`, in binary, the value `1` can be represented by only `1 bit` and no more, by in reality, when it is stored (and handled) by the `32-bit` processor, it will be stored as the following sequence of bits

 ```{.c}
 00000000 00000000 00000000 00000001
 ```

 As you can see, the value `1` has been represented in exactly `32 bits`, appending zeros to the left doesn't change the value itself, it is similar to writing the name `0000539` which is exactly `539`.
 The processor works with all values, beside the memory addresses values, as a sequence of *binary number*.
 It is natural for us as human beings to deal with numbers as *decimal numbers*.

 A number by itself is an abstract concept, it is something in our mind, but to communicate with each others, we represent the numbers by using symbols which is named *numerals*.
 For example, the conceptual number one can be represented by different *numeral system*.
 In Arabic numeral system the number one is expressed as `1`, while Roman numeral system it is expressed as `I`.
 A numeral system is *writing system*, that is, it gives us rules to write a number down as a symbol, it focuses on the way of writing the numbers.
 On the other hand, the numbers can be dealt with by a *numbering system*, we use the *decimal numbering system* to deal with numbers, think about them and perform arithmetic operations upon them, the processor use the *binary numbering system* to do the same with numbers.
 There are numbering systems other that the decimal and binary numbering system, and any number can be represented by any numbering system.